 Dunning is the process through which business owners attempt to collect payment from consumers who owe them money.
-It is a process of contacting customers to ensure accounts receivable collection.
+Therefore, it is a process of contacting customers to ensure accounts receivable collection.

-Dunning is the practice of collecting, seeking or notifying customers of money they own to the company.
+Dunning is the practice of collecting, seeking, or notifying customers of money they owe to the company.
 With automated dunning as a part of a billing system, companies use dunning process best practices to inform clients about their billing cycle and collect due payments.

 Table of contents